tyagidivyanshu3090/NoteBook/JavaScript/Udemy_Note/2. Fundamental- 02/Readme.md

 - If there is only one parameter, parentheses can be omitted
 - If there is only one expression, curly braces {} and return can be omitted
 - If there are no parameters, empty parentheses () are required:

+# 📝 Commit 4: Function calling Function

+- ✅ You can call a function inside another function for better code reusability.
+- ✅ Inner functions have access to variables from outer functions (closures).
+- ✅ Functions can be passed as arguments and executed later (callback functions).
+- ✅ A function can call itself (recursion).
+- ✅ Functions can return other functions (higher-order functions).

+## 🤔

+- **`Closure:`** A closure is a function that remembers the variables from its outer scope, even after the outer function has finished executing.
+- A **``callback function`**` is a function that is passed as an argument to another function and is executed later inside that function.
+Callbacks are commonly used for asynchronous operations, such as fetching data, handling events, or executing code after a delay.